Historical Context of the Baltic Crusades

 The crusades also had profound environmental and demographic consequences.
 The conquest of Prussia and Livonia prompted large-scale migration of German-speaking peasants, artisans, and merchants into the region.
 These settlers cleared forests, drained marshes, and founded hundreds of new villages and towns.
 The population of cities like Riga and Gdańsk swelled to over 20,000 by the late Middle Ages, making them among the largest in northern Europe.
 This influx of people and capital accelerated the exploitation of natural resources: amber mining intensified, timber exports boomed, and grain cultivation expanded onto newly cleared land.

 The Teutonic Order, in particular, created a highly organized system of resource extraction.
-The Order’s Ordensstaat (State of the Order) in Prussia implemented efficient forest management and established a network of granaries and ports to control the grain trade.
+The Order's Ordensstaat (State of the Order) in Prussia implemented efficient forest management and established a network of granaries and ports to control the grain trade.
 The rivers Vistula, Niemen, and Daugava became highways of commerce, with barges and rafts carrying goods downstream to coastal ports.
-This riverine trade system, which had its roots in the crusader period, remained the backbone of Baltic commerce until the coming of railways in the 19th century.
+This riverine trade system, rooted in the crusader period, remained the backbone of Baltic commerce until the coming of railways in the 19th century.

 Legacy and Conclusion